Photomatix Pro is a standalone HDR photo editing application for Linux, Mac, and Windows. Mainly, photographers use the application to:

 Examples of Photomatix HDR Images

-Photomatix edited images are available all over the web that highlight its capabilities.
+Photomatix edited images are available all over the web that highlights its capabilities.

 Photomatix Pro vs. Photomatix Essentials